Floods in the United States (1900–1999): Ohio River flood of 1945

 The 1945 flood of the Ohio River was the second-worst in Louisville, Kentucky, history after the one in 1937 and caused the razing of the entire waterfront district of the neighborhood of Portland.
 Afterwards, flood walls were erected around the city to 3 ft above the highest level of the '37 flood.

-Michigan flood – April 1947
+Michigan flood of April 1947

 Snow fell the previous month across Michigan.
 A pair of frontal zones brought heavy rains to the lower peninsula of Michigan during the first several days of the month.
 Rainfall amounts of 126 mm were measured at Jackson with a larger area of 75 mm falling between Benton Harbor and Detroit.
 The heavy rain melting the existent snowpack increased runoff, and frozen ground across the region did not help matters. flooding was witnessed from April 4 to 11 and it was considered the worst flood since 1904 for the region.
 The Kalamazoo, Grand, Saginaw, St. Clair, Clinton, and River Rouge river basins were impacted by this inundation, which was generally considered a once in 50 year event.
 Damage totaled US$4 million (1947 dollars).